 How about you?
-Have you ever thought about being a circuit board designer?
+Have you ever thought about being a board?
 Perhaps you are already in school and headed for an engineering degree.
 Or maybe you’re an electronics technician or you are doing some kind of CAD drafting.
 Maybe you’re not even in the electronics industry, but the idea of becoming the next Scotty sounds really good to you.

-The PCB designer will create the library models (footprints) for the parts that will be included on the print circuit board within the CAD system.
-Then the designer will create the circuit board design within the CAD system using the footprints that have been created.
-Once all of the required footprints have been placed on the board, the designer will connect all of the electrical connections using lines that represent metal in a process called trace routing.
+The PCB designer will create the models (footprints) for the that will be included on the print board within the CAD system.
+Then the will create the board design within the CAD system using the footprints that have been created.
+Once all of the required footprints have been placed on the board, the will connect all of the electrical connections using lines that represent metal in a process called trace routing.

 Many companies are now requiring degrees for PCB design positions